chanedwin/pydistinct/README.md

 # Pydistinct - Population Distinct Value Estimators

-This python package provides statistical estimators to predict a population's cardinality (number of distinct values) from a sample sequence of that population.
-It is useful if you want to quickly estimate the population cardinality when you only have a sample sequence or a stream of data.
-For example, if you want to quickly estimate the unique elements in a database or the number of twitter users tweeting about a topic, but you can only access a small sample of the entire dataset at a time.
+This python package provides statistical estimators to predict a population's cardinality (number of distinct values) from a sample sequence of that population, like estimating the unique elements in a database or the number of twitter users tweeting about a topic.

-Specifically, given a sample sequence of _n_ values with only _d_ distinct values, predict the total number of distinct values _D_ that exists in the population _N_ (even if _N_ is unknown).

-Sample use cases :
-estimating the number of
-   * unique elements in an infinite stream
-   * unique insects in a population from a field sample
-   * unique words in a document given a sentence or a paragraph
-   * estimating the number of unique items in a database from a few sample rows

 Suggested Estimators (See Usage) :
 * bootstrap_estimator : More conservative technique, could also be useful as a lower bound.
 Useful if you want to avoid overpredicting